w3f/polkadot-wiki/docs/learn/how-to/asset-hub-migration.md

 ### Special attention: Polkadot Vault users

 The only case where user action may be required is for Polkadot Vault users running older versions (≤7.0).
-Accounts created in Polkadot Vault (formerly Parity Signer) might use by default different derivation paths depending on the network they were generated for (e.g., //polkadot if it was created for the Polkadot Relay Chain, //statemint for Polkadot Asset Hub, etc.).
+Accounts created in Polkadot Vault (formerly Parity Signer) might use by default different derivation paths depending on the network they were generated for (for example, //polkadot if it was created for the Polkadot Relay Chain, //statemint for Polkadot Asset Hub, etc.).

 If you want to continue using your Polkadot (Relay Chain) account on Polkadot Asset Hub, you should create a new Polkadot Asset Hub account and customize the derivation path to match the one used by the Polkadot Relay Chain account.
 Most likely, the derivation path will be //polkadot.